pwjazz/mwanzia/README.markdown

 ![Example Sequence Diagram](https://github.com/pwjazz/mwanzia/raw/master/docs/img/example_sequence_diagram.png)

 1. When you include server.js on your page, it imports dynamically created JavaScript that defines the client-side version of your object model.
+A look at this file will explain much about the magic that happens on the client-side.

-2. When you call a remote method on your JavaScript object, the Mwanzia AJAX transport issues a POST request to server.js.
-On the server-side, the MwanziaServlet dispatches this call to the appropriate requests to server.js in order to perform remote invocations.
+2. When you call a remote method like list() in the browser, the JavaScript object dispatches this to the server via the MwanziaServlet.
+In the case of a static method like this, MwanziaServlet simply invokes the static method on the server and then returns the result to the client.

+3. In addition to calling static methods, you may also call instance methods like close().
+When you do this, MwanziaServlet will first instantiate an instance of the appropriate type, and then set all properties marked as
+   @Transferable.
+Then it calls the method.